-In essence counselling and psychotherapy seek to elucidate the emotional context of events in our lives – past, present and future.
-This can contribute to a better understanding of how our emotions can exert an influence on our decision-making, our behaviour and our relationships.
+Counselling and psychotherapy help to shed light on the emotional context of events in our lives – past, present and future.
+This can contribute to a better understanding of how our emotions can influence on our decision-making, our behaviour and our relationships.
 And this in turn can also allow us to feel more accepting and forgiving towards ourselves.

 Most people who embark on the search for a counsellor find the jargon and approaches intimidating.
 This is entirely understandable.
 In essence, my role is very simple – to help you in the most effective way to identify and address the issues you face and to work together to create a level of emotional self-confidence that allows you to move forward.